NativeScript/firebase/packages/firebase-auth/README.md

 2. **Android**: If you haven't already set your app's SHA-1 hash in the [Firebase console](https://console.firebase.google.com/), do so.
 See [Authenticating Your Client](https://developers.google.com/android/guides/client-auth) for information about finding your app's SHA-1 hash.
 3. **iOS**: In Xcode, [enable push notifications](http://help.apple.com/xcode/mac/current/#/devdfd3d04a1) for your project & ensure your APNs authentication key is [configured with Firebase Cloud Messaging (FCM)](https://firebase.google.com/docs/cloud-messaging/ios/certs).
 To view an in-depth explanation of this step, view the [Firebase iOS Phone Auth](https://firebase.google.com/docs/auth/ios/phone-auth) documentation.

 **Note**; Phone number sign-in is only available for use on real devices and the web.
-To test your authentication flow on device emulators, please see Testing.
+To test your authentication flow on device emulators, please see [Testing](#testing).

-### Usage

-#### verifyPhoneNumber
+#### Sign in user with phone number

-The user's phone number must be first verified and then the user can either sign-in or link their account with a PhoneAuthCredential.
+The user's phone number must be first verified before the user can either sign in or link their account with a PhoneAuthCredential.
+Verify the phone number by calling the `verifyPhoneNumber` method with the number.
+Once the number is verified, pass the verification id and code to Firebase.

 ```ts
 import { PhoneAuthProvider } from '@nativescript/firebase-auth';